theima/ein/README.md

 #### Custom Properties

 There are a few custom properties available to help handling the data.
-If the value in the attribute should be based on a model value surround the entire value with `{{` and `}}`.
+If the value in the property should be based on a model value surround the entire value with `{{` and `}}`.

 ##### e-model